Zenika/OZKOUR/ozkour-back/README.md

  * Go to "APIs & Services"
  * Click on "create credentials"
  * Select service account
- * Fill the form (only the service account ID is mendatory).
+ * Fill the form (only the service account ID is mandatory).
 It will create an email address, <id>@projet-ozkour.iam.gserviceaccount.com.
-This adress will be usefull later.
+It will be useful later.
  * Click on the service account you just created
  * Click on 'KEYS' > 'ADD KEY' > 'Create new key' > "JSON" (a private key will be dowloaded)